thegworld/gtx-browser/docs/testing/web_platform_tests.md

 Test owners can elect to have the importer automatically file bugs against a component when imported changes introduce failures.
-This includes new tests that fail in Chromium, as well as new failures introduced to an existing test.
+This includes new tests that fail in GTx Browser, as well as new failures introduced to an existing test.
 To opt-in to this functionality, create an `DIR_METADATA` file in the appropriate `external/wpt/` subdirectory that contains at least `wpt.notify` and `monorail.component` fields.
 For example, `external/wpt/css/css-grid/DIR_METADATA`